c9/docs.c9.io/src/features/syntax_highlighting_themes.md

 By default, files are highlighted based on their file extension.
 You can change this by going to [[menu: View, Syntax]], and selecting a different context.
 This forces a single file to use a different highlighter.

-We support highlighting for the following languages:
+We support highlighting for at least the following languages, and many more:

 <div markdown="1" style="-moz-column-count: 2; -moz-column-gap: 20px; -webkit-column-count: 2; -webkit-column-gap: 20px; column-count: 2; column-gap: 20px;">
 * CoffeeScript